barelyhuman/preact-islands-diy/readme.md

 > [evanw/esbuild#16](https://github.com/evanw/esbuild/issues/16)

-The variant uses a `build.mjs` script to handle something similar to what the webpack setup does but does is simpler in terms of setup and overall dependencies.
+The variant uses a `build.mjs` script to handle something similar to what the webpack setup does but is simpler in terms of setup and overall dependencies.

 Can be further trimmed down by maintaining a programmatic manifest instead of